equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	By default ERT will use the shell commands bsub, bjobs and bkill to interact with the queue system, i.e. whatever binaries are first in your PATH will be used.
-For fine grained control of the shell based submission you can tell ert which programs to use:
+For fine grained control of the shell based submission you can tell ERT which programs to use:

 	::

 		QUEUE_OPTION   LSF  BJOBS_CMD  /path/to/my/bjobs
 		QUEUE_OPTION   LSF  BSUB_CMD   /path/to/my/bsub

 	*Example 1*